fossapps/captain/readme.md

 Now unless you write that logic all in this main thread, we won't know there's something important worth paying attention to.
 And there's so many other factor which might slow something down, or maybe kill your worker.
 We won't be able to catch every single thing.

-With Go captain, we wrap our worker in a handler, then we can handle log messages, time outs, or longer execution times.
+With captain, we wrap our worker in a handler, then we can handle log messages, time outs, or longer execution times.

 Now consider you've got cron job which imports new Products from your e-commerce api endpoint every minute, and uses go-capn'